EDGE: The emergence of dwarf galaxy scaling relations from cosmological radiation-hydrodynamics simulations: EDGE2 numerical setup

 Compared to the original \textsc{edge} simulations that assumed equilibrium chemistry and cooling, the new simulations of this paper now follow the non-equilibrium thermo-chemistry of the primordial plasma fully coupled to radiative transfer.

 We track the individual ionization fractions of $\hi$, $\hii$, $\hei$, $\heii$, $\heiii$ and $\hmol$.
-The mass fractions and cooling contributions from atomic species are computed using the semi-implicit solver described in \citet{Rosdahl2013}, accounting for photoionisation, collisional ionisation and excitation, bremsstrahlung, Compton cooling and heating from the cosmic microwave background, and di-electronic recombination.
+The mass fractions and cooling contributions from atomic species are computed using the semi-implicit solver described in \citet{Rosdahl2013}, accounting for photoionization, collisional ionization and excitation, bremsstrahlung, Compton cooling and heating from the cosmic microwave background, and di-electronic recombination.
 We assume that ionizing radiation from free-bound ground state recombination radiation is absorbed locally (the on-the-spot approximation; see e.g. \citealt{Nebrin2023}).
 We follow the formation, advection and destruction of $\hmol$ and its contribution to the cooling rate following the model described in \citet{Nickerson2018}.
-This model accounts for gas-phase, dust-phase and collisional $\hmol$ formation, destruction through photodissociation, photoionization, cosmic ray ionization, and collisions, and cooling and heating coupled to the local radiation flux.
+This model accounts for gas-phase, dust-phase and collisional $\hmol$ formation, destruction through photodissociation, photoionization, and cooling and heating coupled to the local radiation flux.
+In all runs, we turn off cosmic ray heating and ionization due to the large uncertainties on the cosmic ray ionization rate in dwarf galaxies.
+We leave to future work an exploration of its impact on the ISM and outflows of dwarf galaxies (see also \citealt{Martin-Alvarez2023}).

 Metal cooling uses tabulated cooling rates scaled by metallicity.
 Below $10^4 \, \K$, we use the \citet{Rosen1995} fine structure cooling rates, while above $10^4 \, \K$, we use \textsc{cloudy} (\citealt{Ferland2017}) tables assuming our updated UVB (\citealt{Faucher-Giguere2020}).
 These rates are scaled by the total metallicity defined as $Z = (2.09 \, Y_{\rm O} + 1.06 \, Y_{\rm Fe}) / Z_{\odot}$, where $Z_{\odot} = 0.02$.
 The numerical coefficients are derived from assuming a solar mixture from \citet{Asplund2009} and $Y_{\rm O}$ and $Y_{\rm Fe}$ are the mass fractions of oxygen and iron in the gas cell (see also \citealt{Kim2014}).